Save big (up to $1,875) on small business tools with our free membership, business.com+

 7. Performance management

-Performance management is another natural function of HR that businesses should do.
-When you track employee performance, you can identify easily how each employee is progressing in their role.
-Use this data to reward top performers and give assistance to those who are struggling to meet their goals.
-It can also be beneficial to offer professional development opportunities and solid career paths.
+Performance management is another key component of HR.
+When you track employee performance, you can easily identify how each team member is progressing in their role.
+You should use this data to reward top performers and assist those struggling to meet their goals.
+Offering professional development opportunities and clear career paths can also be beneficial.

 8. Terminations

 Terminations are never a fun part of any employment relationship, but they are inevitable.
 Whether the termination is a voluntary resignation or with cause, there are some steps you need to take to ensure legal compliance and avoid wrongful termination claims.
-In most states, there are regulations on how soon you must pay a terminated employee their final wages.
-However, a best practice is to give an employee their final paycheck on their last day of work.
-This final check should include any unused PTO, unless you have a policy that states employees are not compensated for unused PTO.
+For example, in most states, there are regulations on how soon you must pay a terminated employee their final wages.
+However, a best practice is to give the worker their final paycheck on their last day of work.
+This final check should include any unused PTO, unless you have a policy that states employees are not compensated for unused paid time off.

 TipBottom line

-When terminating an employee, you should provide them with a “Notice of Change in Relationship” (also known as a termination of employment letter) as well as a “Final Pay Acknowledgement” and seek a signature on the form at the time of termination.
-If you offer health insurance, you will also need to ensure you provide COBRA insurance (health insurance continuation) notices.
+When terminating an employee, you should provide them with a “Notice of Change in Relationship," also known as a termination of employment letter, as well as a “Final Pay Acknowledgement,” and seek a signature on the form at the time of termination.
+If you offer health insurance, you must also provide COBRA insurance (health insurance continuation) notices.

 9. HR reporting